frctl/fractal-docs/docs/api/endpoints/fractal-web.md

 * `config` - *Object* [optional]

-Obtain a new development ~@TODOLINK @api-server', 'Server') }} instance.
-Any configuration properties passed in will be merged with the current set of global ~@TODOLINK @web-config', 'server configuration properties') }},
+Obtain a new development [Server](../entities/server.html) instance.
+Any configuration properties passed in will be merged with the current set of global [server configuration properties](../../guide/web/configuration-reference.html),

 ```js
 const server1 = fractal.web.server();